Research

 Maternal Mental Health and Language (Maternal Caregivers and their child aged 3-6 years old).

 Doctoral candidate Megan Gornik is examining the impact of maternal anxiety and parenting stress on mother-preschooler interactions by analyzing aspects of their behaviour, speech, and expression of emotions.
 In her Masters work with mothers experiencing depression, she found relationships between the emotional expressions of mothers and their children (e.g. mothers who sounded happier had children who sounded happier).
-She is currently extending this work to examine the impact of maternal anxiety on these interactions.
+She is currently extending this work to examine the impact of maternal anxiety on these interactions, using a combination of caregiver questionnaires and caregiver-child play sessions in the laboratory..

 The Impact of Maternal Stress on Infant Development (8-12 months old)